Quickstart

 Initialize the SDK Client

-After installing the SDK, initialize the client with your API Key and Secret key from the CSR.
+After installing the SDK, initialize the client with:

 import { FireblocksSDK } from "fireblocks-sdk";